Finland93/GemHunter/README.md

 ## **GemHunter Tool: Your Complete Trading Companion**
 ![GemHunter Tool Image](https://www.tradingview.com/x/VlBbsexD/)

-The GemHunter Tool is a comprehensive trading assistant designed to enhance your trading strategy by combining advanced technical analysis with clear, actionable insights.
+The GemHunter Tool for TradingView is a comprehensive trading assistant designed to enhance your trading strategy by combining advanced technical analysis with clear, actionable insights.
 Below is a detailed guide to the various metrics and visual indicators provided by the tool.

 ### **Seamless Integration with MACD Integration**

-While powerful on its own, the GemHunter Tool truly shines when paired with the MACD Integration for GemHunter, enabling you to harness the full potential of trend momentum and divergence detection.
+While powerful on its own, the GemHunter Tool for TradingView truly shines when paired with the MACD Integration for GemHunter, enabling you to harness the full potential of trend momentum and divergence detection.
 Together, they form a robust ecosystem for professional-grade trading.

 ### **Features & Indicators**